SSWConsulting/SSW.Rules.Content/rules/what-to-do-when-you-have-a-pc-problem/rule.md

    ![Figure: Lenovo System Update - Install updates (Recommended)](lenovo_update.jpg)
 4. Still, if the issue isn't fixed, report it to SysAdmins by sending an email that should include the steps that you have done to troubleshoot the problem.

-If your operating system is reinstalled, follow [Do you know the quickest way to get your Windows 10 SOE up and running?](/do-you-know-the-quickest-way-to-get-your-windows-10-soe-up-and-running)
+If your operating system needs to be reinstalled, follow [Do you know the quickest way to get your Windows 10 SOE up and running?](/do-you-know-the-quickest-way-to-get-your-windows-10-soe-up-and-running)